tall-josh/niarc2016/project-01-niarc.md

 ![niarc-arena](resources/arena.png)

 The theme of the competition was hospital robots.
 The task was to take a payload of 1-6 medicine  (represented by foam blocks) from the start location to 1-7 different locations.
-The was placed at the starting point with the correct number of blocks to deliver.
-It then autonomously navigates to designated bays to deliver the medicine onto a 50mm (2’’) high shelf before navigating to the finishing location.
+The robot was placed at the starting point with the correct number of blocks to deliver.
+It then autonomously navigated to designated wards to deliver the medicine onto a 50mm (2’’) high shelf before navigating to the finishing location.
 Obstacles are put in various places within the arena _red box_ (though to be honest the obstacles were never actually put in the path of the robot, bit of a joke really, but if they were we would have been fine).
 Additionally there was a dynamic obstacle located near the emergency bay however, it was confined to a small portion of the arena _"danger zone"_ so provided you avoided that area you'd be fine.
-The full arena layout is shown below.

 ## Design Considerations